andytoh78/MarketBasketAnalysis/README.md

 # Display the results
 df_combo2_support
 ```
-### The above code snippet will calculates the support values for every pair combination of items, across all the transactions in the dataset.
+### The above code snippet will calculate the support values for every pair combination of items, across all the transactions in the dataset.
 The result is a table where each row represents a unique pair of items and their corresponding support value, indicating the frequency with which these pairs appear together in the dataset.
 For example, 40% of the transactions in the dataset contain both Milk and Apple.

 | Itemset          | Support |
 |:-----------------|:--------|